Peony 'Pink Hawaiian Coral'

 Light/Watering: Plant Herbaceous Peonies in full sun except in the South and the warmest parts of the West, where afternoon shade is appreciated and will help the flowers last longer on the plant.
 An inch of water a week throughout the growing season is recommended.

 Fertilizer/Soil and pH: Well-drained soil rich in organic matter is desirable.
 If your soil is extremely acid, add a few handfuls of calcitic lime at planting time.
 Plant the roots with the eyes (the pink or white buds at the top of the roots) pointing up and cover with one to two inches of soil in the North and no more than one inch in the South.
+Itoh/Intersectional Peonies should be planted with the crown at the same depth as Herbaceous Peonies, but may have vertical stems, possibly with buds, that rise above the surface.
 (Please note: If the eyes are set deeper than recommended, plants may not bloom.
 For this reason, do not mulch over the crowns.)
 Don't be surprised if there are few or no flowers the first spring after planting; plants generally take a few years to settle in and bloom heavily.
 Peonies respond well to an annual sidedressing of one inch of compost or aged manure; no other fertilization is necessary.
 Many Peonies, certainly the double-flowered varieties, must be staked to prevent a thunderstorm from pushing their blooms into the mud.
 Set the supports in place as new growth begins to emerge in early spring.

 Pests/Diseases: Few insect pests bother Herbaceous Peonies, but a fungal disease called botrytis may be a problem, especially in very wet seasons.
 The stems of Peonies develop cankers or blacken at the base and fall over or simply wilt.
 Leaves may show black or brown patches and buds may turn brown and fail to open.
 Good culture and sanitation in the garden can help prevent or correct these problems.
 Plants need good drainage and air circulation, so do not crowd.
 Remove any affected foliage at the first sign of disease and deadhead religiously, removing all flower parts and petals from the garden.
 Cut off all foliage just below soil level after a killing frost in the fall and remove it and any debris from the area -- do not compost.
 If botrytis was present the previous spring, add a shallow layer of sand around the plants and crowns and spray newly emerging shoots with Bordeaux mix or lime sulfur following label directions.
 Fungal spores overwinter at the base of the plants, and spring rains then splash the spores up onto the new shoots.
 Removing any debris and old foliage and covering the soil with sand helps prevent reinfection.